Syed Ali Akhtar Rizvi

 He received the title "Adeeb-e-Asr" ("Writer of the era") from Grand Ayatollah Naser Makarem Shirazi during the tour of Iran in 1990.

 Biography

 Early life and education

-Syed Ali Akhtar Rizvi was born at Gopalpur, Siwan district, Bihar state, India on 19 September 1948.
+Rizvi was born at Gopalpur, Siwan district, Bihar state, India on 19 September 1948.
 His father was Syed Mazhar Hussain Rizvi.
 At the age of three, his father died and he was brought up by his mother.
-It was his mother's ambitions that lead him towards Islamic studies so he joined Jamia Nazmia and stayed in Madrasatul Waizeen.
-But due to financial problems he moved to Lucknow Shia Orphanage to fulfil his ambition to become an Islamic scholar.
-As soon as financial conditions improved he moved to Madrasatul Waizeen.

-He returned home after completing his last exam Mumtaz-ul-Afazil at Jamia Nazmia.

 Death and funeral

-Syed Ali Akhtar Rizvi died on 10 February 2002.
-His funeral was attended by many scholars and preachers and was followed by a crowd at Gopalpur, Siwan district, Bihar.
+Rizvi died on 10 February 2002.